runpod/docs/docs/tutorials/migrations/cog/overview.md

 ## Clone and navigate the cog-worker repository

-Before we begin, let's Set up the necessary environment.
+Before we begin, let's set up the necessary environment.
 You will need to clone the `cog-worker` repository, which contains essential scripts and configuration files required for the migration process.
 To do this, run the following commands in your terminal: